Granite Cleaning Tips: Keep Your Stone Surfaces Sparkling and Spotless

 The Ultimate Guide to Granite Care: Daily Routines, Spill Management, and Long-Term Maintenance

-- Gentle Wiping: Use a soft microfiber cloth or sponge dampened with warm water to wipe down the surface.
+- Moreover, Use a soft microfiber cloth or sponge dampened with warm water to wipe down the surface.
 This removes surface debris and prevents particles from scratching the stone.

 - Mild Cleanser: Opt for a pH-balanced granite cleaner or a homemade solution of mild dish soap and water.
 Apply the solution with a soft cloth, gently wiping the surface in circular motions.

-- Avoid Harsh Chemicals: Steer clear of acidic or abrasive cleaners such as vinegar, lemon juice, ammonia, or bleach, as these can degrade the sealant and damage the stone.
+- In addition, Steer clear of acidic or abrasive cleaners such as vinegar, lemon juice, ammonia, or bleach, as these can degrade the sealant and damage the stone.
 Even natural products like lemon and vinegar can etch the surface, causing dull spots.

 - Drying: After cleaning, dry the surface with a clean, soft cloth to prevent water spots and streaks.
 Water droplets left on the surface can leave mineral deposits over time.